JereKuusela/valheim-upgrade_world/publish/README.md

 # Changelog

+- v1.12
+	- Adds support for automatic player position when executing commands on dedicated servers.
+	- Improves output when executing commands on dedicated servers.
+	- Fixes `start` and `stop` commands not being sent to the server.

 - v1.11
 	- Adds support for executing commands on dedicated servers.
 	- Adds a new setting to authorize certain users to execute commands (by default all admins can execute).